Aelisya/Aelisya-Tweaker/README.md

 # Aelisya Tweaker
 Add security and privacy with this extension.

-- AMP redirection
+- AMP redirection.
-- Noopener Noreferrer to _blank link
+- Noopener Noreferrer Nofollow to _blank link.
 - Add modern Scrollbar to the browser (instead of the white from windows).

 ## Report a bug or asking for a feature ?
 Follow the template or the issue will be closed immediately without reading !

-## CRX release
-From today i will not update the CRX anymore, and this package is in review process for publication on some store the link to them will be added soon.
+## What's happened to Release ?
+Like i have said in the licence the only one who helped me have stollen some code and since i wasn't aware and after some discussion with the owner of the code i do my best to reduce the possibility of anyone to access to this stolen code, so all release are stopped (on github, release on official store are on their way), and i don't work with anyone who don't work with github.
+They was understanding because this code was deprecated but its was their property, so they have authorized me to use it but i rewrite the extension so i remove this stollen code and i obfuscate it a maximum.
+The new code written exclusively by me this time is in CC BY-NC-ND 4.0.

 ## Release Notes